const-ae/treelabel/README.md

 #> 5      ImmuneCell(0.40) NA
 ```

-To understand why it is helpful to look at the way that `treelabel`
+To understand why, let’s look at how `treelabel` internally stores the
-internally stores the data.
-As you see each score that was not specified
+data.
+Internally, the scores are stored as a matrix with one column for
-is kept as `NA`.
+each label, and the scores that were not specified are stored as `NA`.

 ``` r
 tl_score_matrix(vec)